 Your teacher friend shows up to the bar and already can’t speak.
 Why?
 She spent the entire day shouting over her students to stop talking.
 Let the tumbler speak for her.

-Parents trust teachers with their kids’ lives every day.
-He’s got to make a good impression starting on orientation day.
+Parents trust their kids’ teachers to keep them safe every day.
+He’s got to make a good impression starting on the first day.
 Make sure he makes a good first impression starting at his desk.
-A personalized nameplate says he pays attention but he’s all business when it comes to shaping kids’ minds.
+A nameplate personalized with your teacher’s name says he pays attention but he’s all business when it comes to shaping kids’ minds.